lbfalvy/orchid/README.md

 ## Auto parameters (generics, polymorphism)

-Although I didin't specify the type of `i` in the above example, it is known at compile time because the recursion is applied to b which is an integer.
-I could have omitted the second argument but then I would have had to specify `i`'s type as an integer, because for plain lambda expressions all types have to be statically knoqn at compile time.
-To achieve polymorphism, one parametric tool is available, called auto parameters.
+Although I didin't specify the type of `i` in the above example, it is known at compile time because the recursion is applied to `a` which is an integer.
+I could have omitted the second argument, then I would have had to specify `i`'s type as an integer, because for plain lambda expressions all types have to be statically known at compile time.

+Polymorphism is achieved using parametric constructs called auto parameters.
 An auto parameter is a placeholder filled in during compilation, syntactically remarkably similar to lambda expressions: